 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Viburnum is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Viburnum is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Viburnum who work in maintenance occupations (17.29%), sales jobs (12.78%), and management occupations (7.52%).

-As is often the case in a small city, Viburnum doesn't have a public transportation system that people use for their commute.
+Viburnum is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Viburnum overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Viburnum, 23.79% have at least a bachelor's degree.
+The education level of Viburnum citizens is a little higher than the average for US cities and towns: 23.79% of adults in Viburnum have at least a bachelor's degree.

 The per capita income in Viburnum in 2022 was $30,160, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $120,640 for a family of four.
 However, Viburnum contains both very wealthy and poor people as well.